rdleonhard/OpenEsquire/PrivacyPolicy.md

 ## 5. Contact Us

-If you have any questions about these Terms, please contact us at the Law Office of Robert D. Leonhard.
+If you have any questions about these Terms, please contact us at openlawesq@gmail.com.